gravesoft/gravesoft.dev/docs/guides/fix-wpa-registry.md

 -   In some cases, the system may have corrupt WPA registry keys at `HKEY_LOCAL_MACHINE\SYSTEM\WPA` which can cause `sppsvc` to not work and activation to fail, it can also cause high CPU usage in `sppsvc` service.
 -   If you are not sure whether you need to do it or not, you can get help from [here](../troubleshoot.md).
--   This registry key is protected by the Kernel and cannot be deleted normally.
+-   This registry key is protected by the kernel and cannot be deleted normally.
 That is why we need to follow some more steps below to clear it.

 ------------------------------------------------------------------------